Candidates Tournament 2026: FIDE rating qualifier

-Despite reforms to the rating qualifier ahead of the 2024 Candidates Tournament, controversy arose over the continuous allocation of a spot to the Candidates by rating.
+Despite reforms to the rating qualifier ahead of the 2024 Candidates Tournament, controversy arose over the allocation of a spot to the Candidates by rating.
 As stated in the regulations, a non-qualified player is able to qualify "provided the player has played at least 40 games rated for the February 2025 through January 2026 standard rating lists, including at least 15 in any of the six consecutive lists from August 2025 to January 2026."
+Hikaru Nakamura, who ultimately secured the spot to the Candidates, opted to play in local U.S. and Canada tournaments: Louisiana State Championship, Iowa Open, Maritime Open, and Dulles Open.
+In these four events he played 22 games meeting the regulations criteria (plus one game not applying) in order to reach the 40-game threshold, having played 18 games beforehand.
+He scored 20 wins and 2 draws against an opposition with an average Elo rating of 2090.
+(Note: Opponents' ratings in chronological order, as per the FIDE site: 1812, 1919, 2043, 1900, 2250, 2138 (Louisiana); 1915, 1919, 1950, 2147, 2100 (Iowa); 1917, 1808, 2366, 2353, 2311, 2101 (Maritime Open); 1788, 2025, 2310, 2400, 2505 (Dulles).)

-Hikaru Nakamura, a potential frontrunner for the spot, opted to play in local U.S. tournaments (notably the Louisiana State Championship and Iowa Open) which garnered criticism from some grandmasters, notably Hans Niemann and Jacob Aagaard.
+This garnered criticism from some grandmasters, notably Hans Niemann and Jacob Aagaard.
 However, Magnus Carlsen (who has not met the 40-game requirement and has publicly stated his lack of interest in qualifying for the Candidates) and Susan Polgar defended Nakamura, with the latter highlighting the openness that Nakamura showed by "discussing it publicly in advance and streaming his games".
 In response to the criticism, Nakamura noted earlier that "he is in the later stage of his playing life and wants to ensure he makes the most of his remaining chances to compete in Candidates cycles."

 Starting on 1 October 2025, FIDE announced partial changes to the rating system in response to Nakamura's rating gain from playing lower-level opponents.
-For players rated above 2650, winning against opponents with a 400 point difference no longer gained 0.8 Elo points, instead only gaining 0.1 Elo points for a win and no rating gain when playing opponents with a difference of 735 points.
-Grandmaster David Howell called the reform "short-sighted and flawed", arguing for the minimum average of opponents rating to be used for qualification to the Candidates, and the change "will least impact the top players" and "negatively affect those who are dependent on open tournaments to make a living".
+For players rated above 2650, winning against opponents with a 400-point difference no longer gained 0.8 Elo points, instead only gaining 0.1 Elo points for a win and no rating gain when playing opponents with a difference of 735 points.
+Grandmaster David Howell called the reform "short-sighted and flawed", saying that FIDE could simply have required "a minimum average of opponents' ratings" for qualification to the Candidates, and arguing the change "will least impact the top players" and "negatively affect those who are dependent on open tournaments to make a living".
+The updated rules did not change Nakamura's approach, who continued to play in small tournaments to reach the 40-game threshold.
+He achieved this after winning the 1st Annual Washington Dulles Open on tiebreak in early November, guaranteeing that he would get the rating spot.

-As of November 2025, the following table shows the ratings of the players with the top average ratings from August 2025 to January 2026.
-It includes the top players above the world champion Gukesh Dommaraju and assumes that Carlsen will not play.
-(Note: Carlsen declined to defend his title in the World Chess Championship 2023, citing lack of interest.)